-Assuming you have read the credit card golden rules and are satisfied that you can manage your credit cards responsibly, you are ready to consider the myriad options for bagging some bonus points with your flexible friends.
+UPDATED 30th September: Assuming you have read the Credit card golden rules and understand that credit cards are the key to earning AVIOS quickly and know that you can manage your credit cards responsibly, you are ready to consider which is the best airmiles credit card in the UK.

-- Which airline you wish to accumulate points for (see this handy airline alliance infographic if you are unsure)
+- which airline you wish to accumulate points for (see this handy airline alliance infographic if you are unsure)

-- Whether you can meet the minimum spending requirement in the allotted time
+- whether you can meet the minimum spending requirement in the allotted time

 Here is the lowdown on all the available UK airmiles credit cards currently.